eth-cscs/abcpy/doc/source/getting_started.rst

 <postanalysis>` for further information on extracting results.

 Note that the model and the observations are given as a list.
-This is due to the fact that in ABCpy, it is possible to have hierarchical models, building relationships between co-occuring groups of datasets.
+This is due to the fact that in ABCpy, it is possible to have hierarchical models, building relationships between co-occurring groups of datasets.
 To learn more, see the `Hierarchical Model`_ section.

 The full source can be found in `examples/extensions/models/gaussian_python/pmcabc_gaussian_model_simple.py`.
 To